StaticCloud/StaticCloud/README.md

 <h2>About Me 👨‍💻</h2>

 Hi, I'm Diego Marrs!
-I'm a full-stack web developer from the Portland, OR area.
-I'm proficient with the MERN stack and I'm passionate about building solid user experience that provides valuable utility to those who use it.
+I'm a full stack web developer from the Portland, OR area.
+I'm proficient with the MERN stack and I'm passionate about web development and continiously learning new technlogies.

 <h2>Technical Skills 💻</h2>